sylk80/Black_Knight/docs/NOTES.md

 Given a chess board
 And the black king on square A1
 When showing the board
-Then the black king is in the top right corner
+Then the black king is in the top right corner from the black's perspective
 ```

 ### Scenario 3: Board coordinates - H8 and H7